t’s seven months ago and Khris Middleton is tiptoeing through a parking lot littered with puddles on way into a high school gymnasium on James Island.

 “My wife and I just looked at each other,” Khris’ father, James, said.
 “I mean, wow.
 That was powerful.”

-Khris received the NBA’s Community Assist award in December for his 12 Days of Khrismas initiative that featured 12 different types of community service during the holiday sesaon.
+Khris received the NBA’s Community Assist award in December for his 12 Days of Khrismas initiative that featured 12 different types of community service during the holiday season.
 He hosted shopping sprees for children and donated thousands of dollars to different types of organizations, including a nonprofit that teaches children of color the game of golf on the only black-owned course in Louisiana.
 Khris has taken a liking to golf lately.
 He swears he’s improving, though his friends say he shows up to play in Air Jordan Concords and is quick to call for a mulligan.

 Khris is still aligned with Big Brothers Big Sisters.
 He hosts the Khris Middleton Skills Academy basketball camp every year at Porter-Gaud in Charleston.
 It started as a one-day session with maybe 50 kids.
-Now it hosts nearly 300 over a two-day event that’s raised more than $10,000 for Big Brothers Big Sisters in the past five years.
+Now it hosts nearly 300 over a four-day event that’s raised more than $10,000 for Big Brothers Big Sisters in the past five years.

 He hosts a similar camp in Louisiana with the proceeds arranged into a scholarship fund.
 He’s established a $1 million scholarship fund at Porter-Gaud, too, to help promote diversity at the private school that can cost upwards of $20,000 a year in tuition.
 The first beneficiary of the Middleton Scholars Program is expected to be admitted into Porter-Gaud in 2020.